symblai/symbl-docs/conversation-api/concepts/speech-to-text.md

 :::

 To see Messages API in action, you need to process a conversation using Symbl.
 After you process a meeting, you'll receive a **Conversation ID**.
 A Conversation ID is the key to receiving conversational insights from any conversation.
 As an example, here's a simple API call which grabs the speech-to-text transcription from the conversation.

+Using the conversation API, you can get a pre-formatted transcript in markdown language or in standard transcription or closed captioning format like SRT.
+See [Formatted Transcript](/docs/conversation-api/transcript) section for more.

 👉 [Messages API](/docs/conversation-api/messages)